 The Section is one of the oldest local sections in the American Chemical Society (ACS.)
 It was founded in 1899 by 83 chemists and today is one of the largest local sections in the ACS with over 5000 members.

 The Section consists of ACS members who reside in Bucks, Chester, Delaware, Montgomery and Philadelphia counties in Pennsylvania and Burlington and Camden counties in New Jersey.
 (All ACS members are automatically assigned to the local section of their preferred address; however a member can choose to join other local Sections.)

 The Section activities are guided by officers (Chair, Chair-elect, Immediate Past Chair, Treasurer, and Secretary) and a Board of Directors.
 All officers and Board members are elected by the Section members.
 The Section also elects Councilors who attend the ACS National Meetings and represent the Section’s interests in voting on issues presented at the ACS National Meeting.
-The Section office is housed in the Chemistry Department of the University of Pennsylvania and is staffed Tuesday through Thursday.
+The is housed in the Chemistry Department of the University of Pennsylvania and is staffed Tuesday through Thursday.
 Several standing Committees work on Section Activities and ad hoc Committees are created as needed.
 The Section supports a variety of Topical Groups which plan activities and hold meetings.

 The Section holds monthly meetings from September through June and participates in joint meetings with other Sections and professional societies.
 Meetings are free and open to the public.
 Topical Groups and Committees also provide meetings and other activities.
 The Catalyst is the Section’s newsletter which is published monthly except July, August, December.
 Oversight of The Catalyst is provided by the Publications Committee.

 The Section sponsors several awards and lectureships.
 The Section participates in National Chemistry Week (NCW) each year.
 A standing Committee plans and implements numerous NCW events.